minio/docs/source/administration/object-management/object-lifecycle-management.rst

 - MinIO applies the expiration option to only the *current* object version by creating a ``DeleteMarker`` as is normal with versioned delete.

-  To expire noncurrent object versions, specify the :mc-cmd:`~mc ilm add --noncurrent-expire-days` option when creating the expiration rule.
+  To expire noncurrent object versions, specify the :mc-cmd:`~mc ilm rule add --noncurrent-expire-days` option when creating the expiration rule.

 - MinIO does not expire ``DeleteMarkers`` *even if* no other versions of that object exist.

-  To expire delete markers when there are no remaining versions for that object, specify the :mc-cmd:`~mc ilm add --expire-delete-marker` option when creating the expiration rule.
+  To expire delete markers when there are no remaining versions for that object, specify the :mc-cmd:`~mc ilm rule add --expire-delete-marker` option when creating the expiration rule.

 .. _minio-lifecycle-management-scanner: